haotianw177/space-invaders/README.md

 # Space-Invaders
-retro Space Invaders Game built in C++, we use the graphic library of raylib
+retro Space Invaders Game built in C++, i used the graphic library of raylib

 to run the game, first clone the repo, then follow the steps: